wjoel/jsoniter-scala-null-issue/README.md

 # jsoniter-scala-null-issue

+UPDATE: This was reported and fixed three hours later (!) in https://github.com/plokhotnyuk/jsoniter-scala/issues/492 The fix is available in version 2.1.11

-`jsoniter-scala` seems to have problems handling nulls correctly when reading files using `fs2.io.file.readAll` using a chunk size with is small relative to the file size.
+`jsoniter-scala` seems to have problems handling nulls correctly when reading files using `fs2.io.file.readAll` using a chunk size which is small relative to the file size.

 For larger files the chunk size can not be large enough without quickly running